CCE Country Profile

 In 2009, the Lee Myung-bak government announced Low-Carbon Green Growth as a national strategy to reduce the country’s high dependence on fossil fuel imports and foster sustainable energy industry development.
 Therefore, the Low-Carbon Green Growth strategy was adopted to establish a new paradigm whereby the government simultaneously protects the environment and stimulates economic growth through green conversion.

 In 2010, the Republic of Korea enacted the Framework Act on Low-Carbon Green Growth to pave the way for the Low-Carbon Green Growth Strategy.
-The Framework Act on Low Carbon Green Growth (2010) includes the government’s responsibility on climate change communication and education.
+The Framework Act on Low Carbon Green Growth (2010) includes the government’s responsibility for climate change communication and education.
 Article 59 addresses the promotion of green lifestyles through education and communication as follows:

 “The Government shall ensure that industrial entities and citizens can participate voluntarily in policies and activities for low carbon and green growth, so that they can practice green life culture in their daily lives by expanding education and public relations activities for low carbon, green growth. “